Safe and Natural Ways to Remove Wasps

 Avoiding wasps is a good idea if you can but it’s not always possible, and if you find yourself with a problematic area where the wasps seem to swarm, it could very well be that you have a nest on your hands.
 At this point you should definitely call in pest control.
 This is not a problem you will want to deal with unarmed.

-Traps can be used if you are trying to have a BBQ in the back garden and find yourself with an abundance of these irritating insects flying around.
+Traps can be used for wasp control, if you are trying to have a BBQ in the back garden and find yourself with an abundance of these irritating insects flying around.
 You can cut the top from a large fizzy soda bottle and turn it upside down into itself, for example.
 Fill the bottom section about halfway with water before you do that and you have yourself a wasp trap.
 The wasps can fly in the funnel but can’t get back out again, normally getting exhausting and dying or drowning in the water below.
 Unless you weren’t aware, wasps don’t really like water much.

 You can replace the water with a sweet beverage if you want to encourage the wasps away from where you are.
 Simply place the trap far enough away to not cause you a problem and let the wasps swarm.
 You will encourage them to come closer to you, but hopefully they will be more attracted to the trap rather than you and your guests.